cheind/sdftoolbox/README.md

 # sdf-surfacenets

-This repository contains a pure vectorized Python implementation of (naive) SurfaceNets for the problem of isosurface extraction from signed distance fields (SDF).
+This repository provides a vectorized Python implementation of (naive) SurfaceNets for the problem of isosurface extraction from signed distance fields (SDF).

 <div align="center">
 <img src="doc/surfacenets.svg">
 </div>

-The above image shows two reconstructions of a sphere superimposed by waves.
-The reconstruction on the left uses SurfaceNets from this library, the right side shows a Marching Cubes mesh generated using scikit-image.
+The image above shows two reconstructions of a sphere displaced by waves.
+The reconstruction on the left uses SurfaceNets from this library, the right side shows a Marching Cubes mesh created using scikit-image.

 See [examples/compare.py](examples/compare.py) for details.